-In addition, the draft rule also introduces a clause that allows participants to request AEMO to amend the guidelines.
+In addition, the final rule also introduces a clause that allows participants to request AEMO to amend the guidelines.
 This should address concerns that if stakeholders do not consider the guidelines to be fulsome or accurate, that they can request AEMO to review them in order to update them as the need arises.
+While this does not mandate AEMO to amend the guidelines, the Commission expects AEMO to fully consider the issues raised in stakeholder submissions and respond accordingly.

 The Commission does not consider that the guidelines should be reviewed every two years.
-As currently drafted, AEMO may amend the guidelines more often than four years if it wants to; and the draft rule specifies that stakeholders can request the guidelines to be amended.
+As currently drafted, AEMO may amend the guidelines more often than four years if it wants to; and the final rule specifies that stakeholders can request the guidelines to be amended.
 If stakeholders wanted the guidelines reviewed prior to the four years elapsing, they could request AEMO to do so.
+However, as noted, this does not guarantee an amendment but the expectation would be that AEMO would consider all submissions accordingly.

-5 Implementation
+5 Implementation and education